How to tell someone you self harm

 how-to-tell-someone-you-self-harm-thumbanail

-If you chose to tell someone that you self harm you may be anxious about how they will react.
-Making the decision to tell someone is a positive step, and is something you will want to do when the time is right for you.
+Making the decision to tell someone is a positive step, and it’s important to do it when the time feels right for you.
 Ideally, it is best to open up to someone who is in a position to support you, such as a parent/guardian, teacher, doctor or counsellor.

-How to open up to someone about self harm?
+How to open up to someone about self harm

 Try to be honest